spatialos/gdk-for-unity/docs/content/code-generator.md

 The process of editing the code generator is simple:

 1. Make the code and/or template changes.
-2. Run `ci/codegen.sh` to see your changes in action!
+2. Reload scripts within Unity to see your changes in action!
 The code generator will automatically be rebuilt.

 #### Spatial Codegen configuration

-If any changes you make change the input parameters or add new ones, you should add them to `ci/codegen.sh` so it runs correctly!
+If any changes you make change the input parameters or add new ones, you should add them to `Packages/com.improbable.gdk.tools/GenerateCode.cs` so it runs correctly!

 ----
 **Give us feedback:** We want your feedback on the Unity GDK and its documentation  - see [How to give us feedback](../../README.md#give-us-feedback).